PrinceOfPluto/Trains-of-the-Rim/README.md

 ### Heavy Steam Locomotive

 A heavy 4-8-4 locomotive that burns chemfuel to heat water, generating steam to drive pistons and move the wheels.
 This type is quite capable of hauling heavy loads even across hilly terrain.
-Based on the oil burning 4-8-2 "Mountain" locomotives by the St. Louis - San Francisco Railway Company operated from the 1920s to the 1950s for both passenger and freight service.
-Art by PentalimbedCat.
+Based on the oil burning 4-8-2 "Mountain" locomotives operated by the St. Louis - San Francisco Railway Company from the 1920s to the 1950s for both passenger and freight service.
+Art by PentalimbedP.

 **Stats**